 ACM Recognizes Far-Reaching Technical Achievements with Special Awards

-New York, NY, May 26, 2021 – ACM, the Association for Computing Machinery, today announced the recipients of four prestigious technical awards.
-These leaders were selected by their peers for making contributions that extend the boundaries of research, advance industry, and lay the foundation for technologies that transform society.
+New York, NY, May 11, 2022 – ACM, the Association for Computing Machinery, today announced the recipients of four prestigious technical awards.
+These leaders were selected by their peers for making contributions to groundbreaking research and practical applications that impact people using technology every day.

 The ACM Grace Murray Hopper Award is given to the outstanding young computer professional of the year, selected on the basis of a single recent major technical or service contribution.
 This award is accompanied by a prize of $35,000.
 The candidate must have been 35 years of age or less at the time the qualifying contribution was made.
 Financial support for this award is provided by Microsoft.

 Xavier Leroy, Collège de France; Sandrine Blazy, University of Rennes 1, IRISA; Zaynah Dargaye, Nomadic Labs; Jacques-Henri Jourdan, CNRS, Laboratoire Méthodes Formelles; Michael Schmidt, AbsInt Angewandte Informatik; Bernhard Schommer, Saarland University and AbsInt Angewandte Informatik GmbH; and Jean-Baptiste Tristan, Boston College receive the ACM Software System Award for the development of CompCert, the first practically useful optimizing compiler targeting multiple commercial architectures that has a complete, mechanically checked proof of its correctness.